Royal Liverpool Philharmonic Orchestra

-Its imaginative approach to programming has seen the orchestra collaborating with an eclectic range of artists from Sir Paul McCartney, Elvis Costello and Toumani Diabaté and in 2006 the charismatic young Russian, Vasily Petrenko, took up the baton as Principal Conductor, becoming Chief Conductor in 2009.
+Its imaginative approach to programming has seen the orchestra collaborating with an eclectic range of artists from Sir Paul McCartney, Elvis Costello and Toumani Diabaté.
+In 2006 the charismatic young Russian, Vasily Petrenko, took up the baton as principal conductor, becoming Chief Conductor in 2009.

 After 15 years in Liverpool, Petrenko took the helm of the Royal Philharmonic Orchestra in London in 2021, and became RLPO’s conductor laureate.
 Venezuelan conductor Domingo Hindoyan took the reins and became chief conductor of the Royal Liverpool Philharmonic in 2021.